 While both options empower to develop highly functional mobile apps for two platforms, they are quite different from each other.
-We prepared a brief overview to help you understand the strengths and weaknesses of these most popular approaches in mobile development.
+We prepared a brief overview to help you understand their strengths and weaknesses.

 Native applications are developed for a particular platform taking into account the specifics of this platform and access to all its resources.

-Moreover developing in a native environment gives the direct access to all APIs (help to get access to the features or data of an operating system, application etc.) and Third Party libraries (ready-made solutions).
+Moreover developing in a native environment gives direct access to all APIs.
+It helps to get access to the features or data of an operating system, application, etc., and Third-Party libraries (ready-made solutions).

-The Native platforms are being supported by Google and Apple which makes it easier to keep up with hot mobile trends like Face ID and immediately implement new updates.
+The Native platforms are being supported by Google and Apple.
+This makes it easier to keep up with hot mobile trends like Face ID and immediately implement new updates.

-Native development is ideally combined with IOS and Android design guidelines and is often used for highly complex UI, sophisticated animations or advanced hardware integrations.
+Native development is ideally combined with IOS and Android design guidelines.
+It is often used for highly complex UI, sophisticated animations or advanced hardware integrations.

 However specific platform rules and features make IOS and Android app creation completely different processes.
 Therefore it involves separate teams to build two applications and makes apps development/maintenance cost-consuming.